TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 {: .notice .notice-warning}

 ### Grading

+The point assignment is not up to date yet.
+{: .notice .notice-warning}

 You can earn up to 80 points for the correctness of your name analysis.
 Therefore, we run several test cases against your implementation.